Frequently Asked Questions

 How do I find job openings in North Dakota?

-The NDPCO contracts with the North Dakota Center for Rural Health to supplement recruitment and retention efforts of rural healthcare facilities.
+The North Dakota Primary Care Office (NDPCO) contracts with the North Dakota Center for Rural Health to supplement recruitment and retention efforts of rural healthcare facilities.
 The Center for Rural Health utilizes the National Rural Recruitment and Retention Network (3RNet) for recruitment.
 While the Center for Rural Health offers recruitment assistance to providers, it is ultimately up to the J-1 Physician to find and secure employment.

 How do I request a J-1 Visa Waiver?